-We are currently reviewing changes to the Kinesiology program to fix the pre-professional issues.
 There are 12 course approvals that we are working through.

-- Debra Moriarity: When Kinesiology is approved this will take people from biology.
+- Undergraduate Curriculum Committee Co-Chair, Eric Fong: We are currently reviewing changes to the Kinesiology program to fix the pre-professional issues. - Debra Moriarity: When Kinesiology is approved this will take people from biology.
 We have been told that will not be the case, but it will. - Tim Newman: There are some concerns over the unit for Professional Studies. - Eric Fong: We have invited the Dean to present in the next senate meeting to explain what they are trying to achieve. - Finance and Resources Committee Chair, Joseph Taylor: We received 64 proposals for the RCEU for 27 or 28 spots so this will be highly competitive.
 After November 30 Dave Cook will send the student applications for your proposals so that you can make your choices.
-We will send instructions in the next few days. - Faculty and Student Development Committee Chair, Proxy for Lenora Smith: No report to give. - \circ $\;$ Diana Bell: We are working on reading policies and sending comments. - President-Elect Michael Banish
+We will send instructions in the next few days. - ❖ Faculty and Student Development Committee Chair, Proxy for Lenora Smith: No report to give. - o Diana Bell: We are working on reading policies and sending comments. - President-Elect Michael Banish